 - AW1600 OS Updater V1.13 – Burn this file to a CD and insert it into the recorder

-- AW2400 OS Updater v1.13 – Not for the AW1600, this is the AW2400 updater.
+AW2400 OS Updater v1.13 – this is the AW2400 updater.

 Some of the missing knobs I replaced.
 I was able to download and modify a 3D printer file of a generic mixer knob, then went in and cut the 1/2 moon shape out of the left side and got the knob to the correct dimensions.
 Not an exact fit, but they work.
 I may redo them in white if I ever buy some white PLA plastic for my 3D printer.

-I’ve also been trying to find an AW1600 Tools CD or ISO (CD image file) that I can use with my 1600.
-So far no luck.
-I have bought and installed a SATA solid state drive and an IDE to SATA converter.
+I have bought and installed a SATA solid state drive and tried 2 different IDE to SATA converters.
 The AW1600 uses a full size 40GB IDE hard drive which is mounted on a vibration isolated mounting plate inside the unit.
 Right now, I’ve got the solid state drive connected with the IDE to SATA adapter, but the 1600 keeps asking for the tools CD.
 I already tried burning the update to a CD and inserting it with no luck.

 Simply burning the updater file to a CD doesn’t work, that’s just one BIN file.
 According to the AW16G updater that I’ve found, it includes 2 BIN files, one labeled PROG and one labeled BOOT.
 Here are the next 3 things I’m going to try: